A risk factor is something that increases your likelihood of getting a disease or condition.

 It is possible to develop urinary tract infections (UTI) with or without the risk factors listed below.
 However, the more risk factors you have, the greater your likelihood of developing a UTI.
 If you have a number of risk factors, ask your doctor what you can do to reduce your risk.

-Frequent sexual intercourse increases your risk of UTIs.
-Having unprotected sex raises the risk further.
+Sexual intercourse increases your risk of UTIs.

 The following medical conditions increase your chances of getting UTIs: